-The Chamber urges you to learn more about this new tax, which will be directly applied to businesses with a payroll of more than $500,000, as well as through increased property taxes as municipalities pass on the cost of the tax on their payrolls.
+The new tax is directly applied to businesses with a payroll of more than $500,000, as well as through increased property taxes as municipalities pass on the cost of the tax on their payrolls.

 The government is promoting the tax as a way to replace revenue lost from eliminating MSP premiums.
 However, the EHT will end up costing much more and will make operating a business more difficult.